 7-13-11 Morak Trail to Cornell Road 24.75 Wildwood miles down, 5.5 to go

-This extra-long leg was assisted by the fact that the red huckleberries are now ripe.
+This extra-long leg was assisted by the fact that the red huckleberries are now fully ripe.
 I hiked and chewed.
 Almost every bush was decorated like a Christmas tree with edible red ornaments.
-The Red Elderberries were flashing even larger, more impressive displays.
+The Red Elderberries were flashing even larger, more impressive displays, but suck on those and die.
 Combined with the fluorescent orange of the Columbia Lilies, it was one gorgeous trail.

-Around 8 PM, evening fell heavily on the trail and the humidity shot up so high I couldn’t tell if my shirt was wet from my own efforts or the air’s.
+Around 8 PM, evening fell heavily on the trail and the humidity shot up so high I looked like I went through a car wash with the top down.
 The snails came out in force and so did a variation on the Arions: red slugs.
 Their coloring reminds you of a wet red brick.
 Tiny white moths started floating around aimlessly.
-Every time I passed a patch of English Ivy, the pungent smell of it caught my attention before its leaves did.
-Fellow hikers do not seem to know what I mean, they can’t detect the difference in aroma between Thimbleberry, Oregon Grape, and English Ivy.
-I guess you have to be a gardener.
+Every time I passed a patch of English Ivy, the pungent smell of it caught my attention.
+You have to be a gardener.

 I decided on a whim to go farther than planned, all the way to the next road.
 The Portland Audubon Society Nature Store within their sanctuary on Cornell was just closing and I caught a break with their nice bathroom, using the sink for a water bottle refill.
 Balch Creek below them is the only water way in the entire park large enough to sustain a rocky bottom and four-season waterfalls.
-The sound of water over rocks is a far richer music than water over soil, with a broader acoustical range.
-It soothes like Mozart.
-I felt a definite inner pull to my autumn hiking range, Mt.
-Hood, where the glacial run offs ring out into the clear, thin air like full, roaring orchestras.
+A rocky creek produces a far richer sound than a muddy one, it soothes like Mozart.
+I felt a strong inner pull to my autumn hiking range, Mt.
+Hood, where the roaring glacial run offs ring out into the clear, thin air like orchestras.

 Breaking my previous record, this is now my longest solo hike in Oregon.
 My hamstrings and arches will vouch for me.